4renwald/blog/docs/posts/intro-to-assembly-language-skills-assessment.md

     mov rcx, 14                     ; Set the Loop Counter to 14

-printDecoded:                        ; Start of new procedure printDecode
+printDecode:                        ; Start of new procedure printDecode

     pop rdx                         ; Pop the current stack pointer to rdx xor rdx, rbx                    ; Decode rdx using the key in rbx